tuomorphism/tuomorphism.github.io/src/content/projects/diffusion-on-the-edge/index.md

 ---
 title: Diffusion On The Edge
-description: Exploration of maximal entropy for diffusion models
+description: Exploration of fine-tuning diffusion models for maximal entropy.
+Implementing latest research in a toy problem.
 tier: 1
 image: /projects/diffusion-on-the-edge-2145a938.mp4
 date: 2025-09-15